- the second son of Javan (Genesis 10:4)

 Further along, in verse 13, Ezekiel continues prophesying against Gog and Magog, this time taking the view of other nations witnessing events unfold.
 Those other nations include the merchants of Tarshish:

 13 Sheba, and Dedan, and the merchants of Tarshish, with all the young lions thereof, shall say unto thee, Art thou come to take a spoil? hast thou gathered thy company to take a prey? to carry away silver and gold, to take away cattle and goods, to take a great spoil?

 For the king had at sea a navy of Tarshish with the navy of Hiram.
 Once in three years came the navy of Tarshish bringing gold and silver, ivory, and apes, and peacocks.

-This makes one think of Africa (east or west) or perhaps even India rather than western Europe (although it could also be used in a more general sense to refer to the west that was otherwise beyond their understanding and description).
+This conjures images of Africa (east or west) or even India, rather than western Europe (although it could also be used in a more general sense to refer to the west hitherto beyond their understanding and description).

 Noah begat Japheth, father of many nations, who begat Javan who begat Elishah, Tarshish, Kittim, and Dodanim.

 5 By these were the isles of the Gentiles divided in their lands; every one after his tongue, after their families, in their nations.

 Europe is Christendom and Christendom is Europe, yet they are a heterogeneous entity.
 There is northern Protestant Europe, southern Catholic Europe, and south-eastern Orthodox Europe.